arsuq/MemoryLanes/MemoryLanes/README.md

 One may notice that the buffer lengths are limited to Int32.MaxValue everywhere in this API, so one couldn't use a MappedHighway with 4GB memory mapped file.
-The reason is having a consistency with Memory<T> and Span<T> implementations.
+The reason is having a consistency with the Memory<T> and Span<T> implementations.

 ## Summary